GoogleCloudPlatform/community/tutorials/transparent-proxy-and-filtering-on-k8s-with-initializers/index.md

 ## Objectives

-- Create a Kubernetes cluster with initializer and RBAC support using Google Container Engine
+- Create a Kubernetes cluster with initializer and RBAC support using Google Kubernetes Engine
 - Deploy the tproxy, tproxy-initializer and the tproxy-podwatch pods using Helm
 - Deploy example apps with annotations to test external access to a Google Cloud Storage bucket